Program Director, Yoga on High Foundation

 Along with being a mother, wife, yogini, writer and business owner, Michele enjoys trail running, SUP boarding, kayaking and the occasional sprint triathlon.
 She is always excited to get out in nature, and spends a good part of her time seeking adventures and activities that require sunscreen, bugspray and laughing until her sides hurt.

-Check out one of her YOHI blog articles: Achieving Your Aspirations, Ustrasana, A New Voice Sharing the Benefits of Yoga and one of her Elephant Journal articles: Stinky Buddha
+Check out one of her YOHI blog articles: 40 Day Transformation, Achieving Your Aspirations, Ustrasana, A New Voice Sharing the Benefits of Yoga and one of her Elephant Journal articles: Stinky Buddha

 Here's an article in the Dispatch about one of her Aerial Classes.